 Massage (Dalk) is a manipulation of superficial and deeper layers of muscle and connective tissues using various techniques, to enhance body functions, healing process, and promote relaxation and well-being.
-Various types of Dalk have been recommended in Unani System of Medicine for the management of various disorders e.g. Dalk Sulb, Dalk Layyin, Dalk Kathīr, Dalk Qalīl, Dalk Mu'tadil, Dalk Khashin, Dalk Amlas etc. The objectives of Dalk are as follows:
+Various types of Dalk have been recommended in Unani System of Medicine for the management of various disorders e.g. Dalk Sulb, Dalk Layyin, Dalk Kathīr, Dalk Qalīl, Dalk Mu'tadil, Dalk Khashin and Dalk Amlas.
+The objectives of Dalk are as follows:

 - To increase weight

 - To relieve psychosomatic disorders

-- To relieve backache, headache, and muscular pain
+- To relieve backache, headache and muscular pain

-Physical Exercise (Riyāḍat)
+Physical Exercise (Riyādat)

-Physical exercise (Riyāḍat) is any voluntary movement of body or its part that enhances or maintains physical fitness and over all health.
+Physical exercise (Riyāḍat) is any voluntary movement of body or its part that enhances or maintains physical fitness and overall health.
 It plays an important role not only in maintaining good health and prevention of diseases but also in curing certain ailments.
 The objectives of physical exercise are as follows:

-- To improve metabolism - To tone up the organs/systems
+- To improve metabolism

+- To tone up the organs/systems

+- To maintain or improve flexibility, co-ordination and balance of the musculoskeletal system